BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKHMinimaImage.md

 This filter uses the GrayscaleGeodesicErodeImageFilter .
 It provides its own input as the "mask" input to the geodesic dilation.
 The "marker" image for the geodesic dilation is the input image plus the height parameter h.

 Geodesic morphology and the H-Minima algorithm is described in Chapter 6 of Pierre Soille's book "Morphological Image Analysis:
-Principles and Applications", Second Edition, Springer, 2003.

-\see GrayscaleGeodesicDilateImageFilter , HMinimaImageFilter , HConvexImageFilter
+Principles and Applications", Second Edition, Springer, 2003.* GrayscaleGeodesicDilateImageFilter , HMinimaImageFilter , HConvexImageFilter

-\see MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter
+* MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter

 ## Parameters